edmil82/Elk-Stack-Project/README.md

 ![TODO: Update the path with the name of your diagram](https://github.com/edmil82/Elk-Stack-Project/blob/main/Network%20Diagram.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._
+  - 1
+---
+- name: Configure Elk VM with Docker
+  hosts: elk
+  remote_user: azadmin
+  become: true
+  tasks:
+    # Use apt module
+    - name: Install docker.io
+      apt:
+        update_cache: yes
+        force_apt_get: yes
+        name: #TODO
+        state: #TODO
+      # Use apt module
+    - name: Install python3-pip
+      apt:
+        force_apt_get: yes
+        name: #TODO
+        state: #TODO
+      # Use pip module (It will default to pip3)
+    - name: Install Docker module
+      pip:
+        name: #TODO
+        state: #TODO
+      # Use command module
+    - name: Increase virtual memory
+      command: sysctl -w vm.max_map_count=262144
+      # Use sysctl module
+    - name: Use more memory
+      sysctl:
+        name: #TODO
+        value: #TODO
+        state: #TODO
+        reload: #TODO
+      # Use docker_container module
+    - name: download and launch a docker elk container
+      docker_container:
+        name: elk
+        image: sebp/elk:761
+        state: started
+        restart_policy: always
+        # Please list the ports that ELK runs on
+        published_ports:
+          -  #TODO
+          -  #TODO
+          -  #TODO
+      # Use systemd module
+    - name: Enable service docker on boot
+      systemd:
+        name: #TODO
+        enabled: #TODO

 This document contains the following details:
 - Description of the Topologu